olcf/olcf-user-docs/services_and_applications/slate/access_olcf_resources/job_submit.rst

   :header: "Cluster", "Annotation", "Value", "Schedulers"
   :widths: 5, 10, 5, 5

-  "Marble", "ccs.ornl.gov/batchScheduler", "true", "Slurm, LSF" "Onyx", "ccs.ornl.gov/batchScheduler", "true", "LSF"
+  "Marble", "ccs.ornl.gov/batchScheduler", "true", "Slurm" "Onyx", "ccs.ornl.gov/batchScheduler", "true", "Slurm"

 You can add the required annotations to any workload object such as a Pod, Deployment, or a DeploymentConfig.
 Submitting a batch job from a container requires access to